Humane Law Volunteer Programs

 Community Service Officer Program

-The San Diego Humane Society Community Service officer program is a team of dedicated volunteers able to assist the Humane Law Enforcement Officers at the San Diego, Oceanside and Escondido campuses.
+San Diego Humane Society Community Service officer program is a team of dedicated volunteers able to assist the Humane Law Enforcement Officers at San Diego, Oceanside, and Escondido Campuses.

 Community Service Officer Volunteers assist Humane Law Officers in the following areas: